Visiting Coober Pedy is a strange experience. There is nothing normal about this town, which has an other-worldly feel.

 This means that glow in the dark balls are used, which just adds to the novelty.
 The likelihood is that you won’t get a chance to play on the course during your stay, but it is worth visiting just for the novelty!

 Umoona Opal Mine and Museum

-Visiting the Umoona Opal Mine is an absolute must do in Coober Pedy.
-The tour of the mine and the museum give you an insight into living in this weird and wacky town.
+Visiting the Umoona Opal Mine is an absolute must-do in Coober Pedy.
+The tour of the mine and the museum gives you an insight into living in this weird and wacky town.
 It also sheds light on many of the features of the town, especially the underground houses!

 Crocodile Harry’s house